metabrainz/listenbrainz-server/.github/CONTRIBUTING.md

     * Rebase to fix merge conflicts, remove unwanted commits, reword or edit previous commits, or squashing multiple, related changes into one commit.

+## Writing unit tests

+Unit tests are an important part of ListenBrainz.
+It helps make it easier for developers to test changes and help prevent easily avoidable mistakes later on.

+New bugfixes or new features should include unit tests.
+Unit tests are present with their modules while integration tests are present in `listenbrainz/tests/integration`.
+If you need help with writing a unit test, ask in IRC or Discourse (links above).

 ---

 ![MetaBrainz community \<3 - from MetaBrainz Summit 2017](https://musicbrainz.files.wordpress.com/2017/11/meb.jpg?w=625 "MetaBrainz community <3 - from MetaBrainz Summit 2017")